kathrinmzl/LoanGuard/README.md

   - Navigation guide for subsequent pages

 ### **Page 2: Loan Default Study**
-- **Purpose:** Address **Business Requirement 1 (Data Insights)**
+- **Purpose:** Address **Business Requirement 1 (Data Insights)**.
+This page helps financial institutions understand what drives **default risk**.
+It focuses on identifying key borrower and loan attributes most correlated with default and provides **visual and statistical insights** for business analysts.
 - **Sections:**
   - Checkbox: Data inspection (number of rows, columns, and first 10 rows)
-  - Correlation heatmap of numerical variables
+  - Correlation Analysis:
+    - Checkbox: Display PPS Heatmap to detect both linear and non-linear relationships with the target variable
+    - Table of most important features according to PPS score
-  - Visualization of main drivers of default (e.g., boxplots or histograms for `person_income`, `loan_amnt`, `loan_int_rate`, etc.)
+  - Visualization of main drivers of default
-  - Checkbox: Display pairplot or parallel coordinates plot for top correlated variables
+    - Checkbox: Display distributions of selected key features
-  - Correlation conclusions and considerations
-  - Optional: Display summary statistics and data distribution insights
+    - Summary insights highlight trends
+    - Checkbox: Display Parallel Plot to show interactions between multiple key features and their influence on default probability.

 ### **Page 3: Project Hypotheses and Validation**
 - **Purpose:** Present hypotheses and their validation process.
 - **Sections:**
   - State each of the four project hypotheses.
+  - Show validation result:
+    - Short written conclusion summarizing whether the hypothesis was confirmed or not
-  - Checkbox: Display corresponding plot for each hypothesis (e.g., boxplot or histogram split by `loan_status`)
+    - Checkbox: Display corresponding distribution plot for each hypothesis and result of statistical test
-  - Checkbox: Display test results (e.g., t-test or chi-square)
-  - Short written conclusions summarizing which hypotheses were validated
-  - Insights and next steps (how findings inform feature selection or model design)

 ### **Page 4: Default Prediction Tool**
-- **Purpose:** Address **Business Requirement 2 (Predictive Model)**
+- **Purpose:** Address **Business Requirement 2 (Predictive Model)** and **Business Requirement 3: Clustering Model**
 - **Sections:**
-  - State Business Requirement 2
+  - State Business Requirement 2 and 3
-  - Widget input fields for neccessary borrower data
+  - Widget input fields for necessary borrower data
-  - “Run Predictive Analysis” button to send input data through the trained ML pipeline
+  - “Run Predictive Analysis” button to send input data through the trained ML pipelines
   - Output:
-    - Predicted default status (Yes/No)
-    - Probability of default (e.g., 73%)
+    - Predicted default probability (e.g., 73%)
-    - Top 3 contributing factors (based on feature importance or SHAP)
+    - Cluster assignment for additional context
+    - Cluster profile summary
+    - Combined business recommendation based on default probability and cluster

 ### **Page 5: Classification Model Insights**
-- **Purpose:** Show model performance and interpretation.
+- **Purpose:** Address **Business Requirement 2 (Predictive Model)**.
+Show predictive model performance and interpretation.
 - **Sections:**
+  - Describe model objective
-  - Model overview and ML pipeline steps
+  - Overview of used ML pipelines
-  - Model evaluation metrics (Precision, Recall, F1-score, Accuracy, AUC)
-  - Confusion matrix, ROC curve, Precision–Recall curve
-  - Feature importance visualization
+  - Visualization of the top features contributing to the model’s predictions
+  - Insights into model performance
+    - Confusion matrix and classification report for both train and test sets
-  - Considerations and conclusions (model interpretability and limitations)
+    - Performance metrics interpretation and conclusions for business relevance

-### **Page 6: Borrower Clustering Insights (Optional)**
+### **Page 6: Borrower Clustering Insights**
-- **Purpose:** Address **Business Requirement 3 (Clustering Model)**
+- **Purpose:** Address **Business Requirement 3 (Clustering Model)**.
+Show cluster analysis performance and interpretation.
 - **Sections:**
-  - Model overview (unsupervised clustering rationale)
+  - Describe model objective
+  - Overview of used ML pipeline
+  - Insights into model performance
-  - Silhouette score and number of clusters chosen
+    - Silhouette plot, average silhouette score and number of clusters chosen
+  - Cluster distribution across default levels
-  - 2D visualization of clusters (using PCA/t-SNE)
+  - Visualization of the top features defining the clusters
-  - Cluster profile table (avg.
-Income, CreditScore, Default rate, LoanPurpose)
-  - Bar chart comparing clusters by default rate
-  - Cluster interpretation summary (e.g., “Cluster 2 — low income, high DTI, high default risk”)
-  - Considerations and conclusions (business use of segmentation)
+  - Description of cluster profiles and business use of segmentation

 ## Unfixed Bugs